 "Because we don't have pensions, will we have enough money to retire in Canada?"

-If you are moving back from further abroad, an extended visit before you move makes a lot of sense, to allow you to get a lot of questions answered, build a team to help you, and really understand whether moving back makes sense at all.
+If you are moving back from further abroad, an extended visit before you move makes a lot of sense, to allow you to get many questions answered, build a team to help you, and really understand whether moving back makes sense at all.
 At the time of writing this resource, a senior Canadian is considering moving back from Thailand, where he lives very inexpensively.

 The photo at right is the view from his home there.
 Perhaps he should consider staying in Thailand, at least every winter?

 There is no perfect time to move, and your move will take a lot of organizing.
 No way around this reality.
-However, here are some suggestions that can make your move back to Canada happen easier:
+However, here are some suggestions that can make your move back to Canada smoother:

 "We’ll be in Canada in one week!
 We are tired!
 This has been a tough move - we really hoped our moving days were over, but here we are at it again.
 It’s getting to be too much.
 Our bodies are having a hard time with this."Do you really need to do it all yourself?
 Perhaps getting moving help is worth the investment?

 This is another area of question for many returning Canadians.
 Why?
-Because your tastes and lifestyle preferences have likely changed significantly since you have lived in Canada.
+Because your tastes and lifestyle preferences have probably changed significantly since you last lived in Canada.
 Moreover, you are now at a different life stage than when you left!

 While you may have had a dream Canadian location, house, and lifestyle in your mind years and decades ago, the reality of your current life stage means you may have re-visit this dream and determine if it is still realistic and desirable.